A categorical and algebro-geometric theory of localization: Lefschetz-type decompositions from supported classes

-As in the scheme-theoretic $\ell$-adic setting, this is a conditional rigidification of the torsor \eqref{eq:dm-torsor-pure-target}, not part of the purely formal output.
+As in the scheme-theoretic $\ell$-adic setting, this is a conditional rigidification of the torsor \eqref{eq:dm-torsor-pure-target}, not part of the purely formal result.

-\paragraph{Characteristic classes on smooth Deligne--Mumford stacks.} The preceding discussion becomes especially concrete for stack-theoretic characteristic classes.
+\paragraph{Characteristic classes on smooth Deligne--Mumford stacks.} The preceding discussion has a particularly explicit form for stack-theoretic characteristic classes.
 Let $\mathcal X$ be smooth, let $E$ be a vector bundle of rank $r$ on $\mathcal X$, and let $P$ be a homogeneous polynomial of degree $m$ in the Chern classes of $E$; we write

 where the underlying stack-theoretic Chern classes are understood in the usual intersection-theoretic sense for Deligne--Mumford stacks, for instance as in Vistoli's theory \cite{Vistoli}.
 If

 then the general machinery of Sections~\ref{sec:UnivLoc}, \ref{sec:dual}, and \ref{sec:concentration} applies verbatim to $c_{\mathrm{glob}}$.
 More precisely, the set